Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

     ```
     ssh ubuntu@52.59.210.55
     ```
-- Start installation of PTFE again (remember? we had wiped out everything) by executing :
+- Start installation of PTFE again (remember? we had wiped out everything!) by executing :
     ```bash
     curl https://install.terraform.io/ptfe/stable | sudo bash
     ```
 - Repeat everything for the terminal portion of the install
-    - select and re-use teh same IP-address `172.31.2.88` private IP-address
+    - select and re-use the same IP-address (as first time) `172.31.2.88` for 1-st question
     - confirm default address for the service IP (again, in our case  - same as first time) : `52.59.210.55`
     - Select `no proxy` for Internet access
 - Go the Web-portion of PTFE install, open in your browser : https://52.59.210.55:8800/